-- (a) The Appeal Panel shall have the power to regulate its procedures in a manner consistent with Article 7 and the CADP Rule 8.2 [CADP rule 13.2.2.2.1]. - (b) When the Person whom the CCES asserted to have committed an anti-doping rule violation requests an in-person hearing, it shall be held in Canada in the municipality most convenient to that Person, unless impractical in the circumstances.
+- (a) In connection with all appeals of doping-related decisions enumerated in Section 9.6, the specific procedures and rules set forth in this Article shall apply in addition to the rules specified in the CADP.
+To the extent that a procedure or rule is not specifically addressed in this Article or in the CADP, the other provisions of this Code shall apply, as applicable, with Article 7 having precedence over remaining Articles in the event of a conflict. - (b) The Appeal Panel shall have the power to regulate its procedures in a manner consistent with Article 7 and the CADP Rule 8.2 [CADP rule 13.2.2.2.1]. - (c) When the Person whom the CCES asserted to have committed an anti-doping rule violation requests an in-person hearing, it shall be held in Canada in the municipality most convenient to that Person, unless impractical in the circumstances.